Security News

-"Never trust user input!" is also true outside the security context: You cannot be sure users always provide you with valid and well formatted data.
+"Never trust user input!" is also true outside the security context: You cannot be sure users always provide you with valid and well-formatted data.

 Userprovided has functionality for the following inputs:

-Install exoskeleton using pip
+Install userprovided using pip or pip3.
+For example:

 sudo pip3 install userprovided